PLE0049/VIScv3/README.md

 ### This is also not a template for your project !!!

+I will be very greatfull for any PR that will lead to better or more complete implementation.

 ## Content
 This project contains partial implementation of some Design Patterns described in https://martinfowler.com/books/eaa.html